F5Networks/f5-cloud-failover-extension/contributing/README.md

 ---
 ### Release methodology

-Build/publish makes heavy use of GitLab and [.gitlab-ci.yml](../.gitlab-ci.yml).
+Build/publish makes use of GitLab and [.gitlab-ci.yml](../.gitlab-ci.yml) for automation.
 Check out CI file and GitLab documentation for more details.

-- Add *new* RPM to `dist/` directory (from build artifact on mainline developement branch)
-- Publish to artifactory (automated on new tags)
+- Publish to artifactory (automated on new tags as well as develop branch for *development* artifact)
-- Push to GitLab (mainline release branch)
-- Push to GitHub (mainline release branch)
+- Add as artifact(s) to tagged release on GitHub

 *Local development build process*: Various strategies exist here, see the following for an inexhaustive list.